 Mouse Design

 The Explorer Mini Mouse possesses a fairly conventional ergonomic body that is comfortable for daily use.
 A variety of textures and colors combine to give the Explorer Mini a sleek, modern look that fits in well with the latest electronic desk gadgetry.
 Rubberized paint is used to allow a good grip, and both side buttons are also rubberized and within easy reach.
-The scroll wheel operates very smoothly with no detents and appears to be real aluminum.
+The scroll wheel operates very smoothly with no detents, and appears to be real aluminum.

 Explorer Mini's surface is partly rubberized to provide better grip while its side buttons are only on the left side.